dwarbler/venezia/README.md

 cd venezia
 ```

 [uv](https://docs.astral.sh/uv/) is used for package management and build system.
-If you are using uv, you can install the dependencies with `uv venv`.
-Otherwise, you can install them with `pip install pyproject.toml`.
+If you are using uv, you can install the dependencies with `uv pip install .`.
+Otherwise, you can install them with `pip install .`.

 To run the CLI, you can use `uv run main.py` or `python -m src.main`.

-Running `python -m src.main --help` will give you the list of available commands.
+Running `uv run -m src.main --help` will give you the list of available commands.

 ### Suggestions
 Feel free to reach out and let me know what you think and what you'd like to see in the future!